News update – Focus on timelines & loans, grants & donations

 For financial reporting purposes, why does the ROC model financial template want to include pages of mandatory information if it is NIL?

-The ROC model financial template includes asterisked line items that should not be removed even if they are NIL.
-This reflects the requirements in the Commissioner's Reporting Guidelines that certain pieces of information must be present in the statements or the notes even if they are NIL.
+The ROC model financial statements include asterisked line items that should not be removed even if they are NIL, unless the reporting unit ops to disclose it in an Officer Declaration Statement.
+This reflects the requirements in the Commissioner's Reporting Guidelines that certain pieces of information must be disclosed even if they are NIL.

 This allows members and the ROC to ascertain that the reporting unit has considered a particular subject and actively determined that the figure is NIL, rather than merely being silent on the amount.
-It also ensures that certain types of transaction distinctly appear within the report rather than being subsumed into a more generic line item such as 'other'.
+It also ensures that certain types of transaction distinctly appear within the report of Officer Declaration Statement rather than being subsumed into a more generic line item such as 'other'.

 If a federally registered organisation is controlled by some of the same key individuals that control a state registered organisation, can the reports for those 2 organisations be consolidated?